Nudging Hand Hygiene Compliance: Insights From a Large-Scale Field Experiemnt on Hospital Visitors

-With the onset of the COVID-19 pandemic, the importance of hand hygiene has been thrust into the spotlight like never before.
+With the onset of the COVID-19 pandemic, the importance of hand hygiene was thrust into the spotlight like never before.
 While basic hand cleansing has long been advocated as a means of illness prevention, achieving compliance, particularly in healthcare settings, remains a challenge.
-Hospital-care-associated infections (HCAIs) continue to pose a significant threat to patient safety, making the need for effective hand hygiene practices all the more critical.
+With baseline hand hygiene compliance often around 3% to 10% in healthcare settings, healthcare-associated infections (HCAIs) continue to pose a significant threat to patient safety, making the need for effective hand hygiene practices all the more critical.

-In a ground-breaking field experiment, iNudgeyou sought to explore the effectiveness of nudging strategies in promoting hand hygiene compliance among hospital visitors.
-Over 50 days, we observed the behaviour of over 46,000 visitors entering a hospital in Denmark, experimenting with various contextual features surrounding the presentation of hand sanitizer in the foyer.
+Over 50 days, we observed the behaviour of over 46,000 visitors entering a hospital in Denmark, experimenting with the various features of the concept as applied to the generic situation of encountering a hand sanitiser in a hospital foyer.

 Varying seemingly irrelevant features

-The results were illuminating.
-By varying seemingly irrelevant features such as the placement and salience of hand sanitizer stations, compliance rates significantly increased from a baseline of 0.4% to as high as 19.7% (and ultimately 47.6% during the COVID-19 pandemic).
-In general, the integration of nudges significantly increased compliance, with certain combinations proving particularly effective.
+The findings from the field experiment were highly interesting.
+By varying seemingly irrelevant features such as the placement and salience of hand sanitiser stations, compliance rates significantly increased from a baseline of 0.4% to as high as 19.7% (and ultimately 47.6% during the COVID-19 pandemic).
+More specifically, exploring variations of the behavioural insights integrated into the concept showed how particular features were crucial in nudging compliance rates up.

-- Pink sign labelled “sanitiser” (present vs. absent)
+2. Salience, more specifically a pink sign saying “sanitiser” (present vs. absent)

-4. Assertive pink duct tape line on floor by sanitiser (present vs. absent).
+4. Norm, more specifically an assertive norm communicated using pink duct tape line on floor by sanitiser (present vs. absent).

 Take your Organisation